mikko-apo/ki-router.js/README.md

 router.initRouting() sets up the routing on the browser:

-* it switches browser url between pushState and hashBang if needed
 * it registers a click handler for A tags that handles all clicks to known links
 * it registers a listener to handle url back & forward buttons: by using onpopstate or onhashchange
 * it renders the view based on the current url